 What kind of career path could be right for you?
 Well, if you haven’t already added a position as a digital project manager toward the top of the list, it definitely deserves a spot.

-While the job market is uncertain due to the effects of the COVID-19 pandemic, one advantage of being a digital project manager is that your job is built to be remote.
+While the job market can often be uncertain in a rapidly evolving economy, one advantage of being a digital project manager is that your job is built to be remote.
 As more and more companies transition to remote work, the skills required for this role will be needed more than ever to manage remote teams and digital projects.

 What exactly does a digital project manager do—and how can you take your first steps toward becoming one?
 We’re digging into everything you need to know in this comprehensive guide.

 Get your free ebook covering the six major aspects all project managers should know!